Thinking about renting a car in Europe for a holiday? But which car hire company to choose & what to be aware of when renting a car?

-Take a look at the location of the counter (airport terminal or outside of terminal) – some of the cheaper cars will be located away from the main airport terminal.
+Take a look at the location of the counter (airport terminal or outside of the terminal) – some of the cheaper cars will be located away from the main airport terminal.

-You might take a shuttle bus to the car park to collect your car – this be probably slightly cheaper option but you will need more time at the airport – and time is money 😉
+You might take a shuttle bus to the car park to collect your car – this be probably a slightly cheaper option but you will need more time at the airport – and time is money 😉

 - The same as the pick-up location – no additional fee